 And that’s exactly what we’re going to share with you today.

-In this article, we’ll discuss the meaning of business to business sales, how to do B2B sales in 2018 (and win big!) and, share the B2B sales strategies you can implement to overcome modern day sales challenges.
+In this article, we’ll discuss the meaning of business to business sales, how to do B2B sales in 2021 (to win big!) and, we'll share practical sales strategies that you can implement to overcome modern day sales challenges.

 But, why?
 How has B2B sales changed?

 B2B sales used to be a lot easier.

 If a person needed a product or solution, they’d reach out to a potential vendor and deal with a sales person, who’d pitch them with the best options to choose.
 And if they were happy with what they heard, they would make a purchase.

 It was a relatively straight forward process, in which marketing was responsible for filling up the sales funnel with leads, and then for sales teams, they were responsible for getting those leads into a sales pipeline and moving them down the funnel and into a sale.

 It was predictable.